retazo0018/Edge-Detection-ROS/README.md

 ### Robot_ROS
 - Start `roscore` on a terminal.
+- Workspace Setup Step
     - On another terminal, run `catkin_make` from the root of the catkin workspace.
     - Source the workspace `source <path to catkin workspace>/devel/setup.bash`.
 - Start the node using `rosrun edge_detection edge_detection_bin` for cpp and `rosrun edge_detection edge_detector.py` for python.
-- On a new terminal, launch the robot using `rosparam set /use_sim_time true && roslaunch mira_picker display.launch gripper_name:=robotiq2f_140 publish_joint_state:=false publish_robot_state:=false`.
+- On a new terminal, repeat the workspace setup step and launch the robot using `rosparam set /use_sim_time true && roslaunch mira_picker display.launch gripper_name:=robotiq2f_140 publish_joint_state:=false publish_robot_state:=false`.
 A RViz window opens.
 - On a different terminal, play the bagfile by `rosbag play --clock -l <path to bagfile>`.
 - Edges are visualized as markers in the `/edge_points_marker` topic.
 - Visualize `/edge_points_marker` topic in Rviz to see edges as markers along with the robot.